dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-So the main problem with the current setup, where you have a single Apache, MySQL and PHP containers shared by all your Drupal projects is for example if your Drupal project requires some service or extension that is very specific to the project, then you need to have some kind of a system in place where you can use project specific Docker images.
+So the main problem with the current setup, where you have a single Apache, MySQL and PHP containers shared by all your Drupal projects is for example if your Drupal project requires some service or extension that is very specific to that project, then you need to have some kind of a system in place where you can use project specific Docker images.
 This is because not everything should go into general images.